MicrosoftDocs/ai-builder/ai-builder-docs/use-your-own-prompt-data.md

 ---
-title: Use your own data in a prompt
+title: Add knowledge to your prompt
-description: Learn how to use your own data in a prompt to get the answers you need.
+description: Learn how to add knowledge to your prompt to get the answers you need.
 author: CedrickBellarosa
 contributors:
   - chplanty